← All posts

 The factors aren't equally available below the cutoff

 Trend, momentum, and macro work fine on any ticker with a year of bars.
-Fundamentals (Finnhub) and insider Form 4 are sparse for sub-$200M caps.
-Smart-money via Quiver tracks 8 elite funds — they don't hold $50M micro-caps.
-Forcing a score across the entire 5,757-row universe would mean ~3,200 confidence values landing under 40%.
+Fundamentals and insider Form 4 are sparse for sub-$200M caps — small companies just file less often, and analyst coverage thins out.
+Forcing a score across the entire liquid US universe would mean thousands of confidence values landing under 40%.
 That's noise, not signal — exactly the experience we're trying to replace.

-The full 5,757-row universe table is auto-populated weekly from Massive's reference API.
+The full universe table is auto-populated weekly from a third-party market-data feed's reference API.
 We use it for: watchlist tracking (you can watch any ticker, scored or not), per-ticker pages with price and 1-day change, news feeds with sentiment tagging, and ranking — so when liquidity grows on a name, it gets promoted into the active 2,500 automatically on the next refresh cycle.

 Two reasons.
 First, the noise above.
-Second, Finnhub's free tier is 60 calls/minute — enough for the fundamentals refresh on 2,500 names but not 5,000+.
-A bigger universe means a bigger Finnhub bill, not a better product.
+Second, a third-party data feed's free tier is 60 calls/minute — enough for the fundamentals refresh on ~2,500 names but not the full universe.
+A bigger universe means a bigger a third-party data feed bill, not a better product.
 We'll only expand if customer behaviour says the marginal names are actually being scanned.

 The 2,500 covers basically every US name a retail trader is plausibly considering: every S&P 500 + every NASDAQ-100 + every Russell 1000 component, plus the most actively-traded sector and commodity ETFs.
 If your watchlist already lives in that range — which most do — Tapeline scores everything you care about.